ANTIBIOTICS AREN'T ALWAYS THE ANSWER

 WON'T AN ANTIBIOTIC HELP ME FEEL BETTER QUICKER SO THAT I CAN GET BACK TO CLASS WHEN I GET A COLD OR THE FLU?
 No, antibiotics do nothing to help a viral illness and won't help you feel better sooner.
 Ask your provider what other treatments are available to treat your symptoms.

 IF MUCUS FROM THE NOSE CHANGES FROM CLEAR TO YELLOW OR GREEN - DOES THIS MEAN I NEED AN ANTIBIOTIC?
 No, Yellow or green mucus does not mean that you have a bacterial infection.
 It is normal for mucus to get thick and change color during a viral cold.

 We at Health Services want to keep our students healthy.
-This can be accomplished by following the CDC's advice, protecting our health in the long run by not prescribing antibiotics for colds, flu, most coughs, bronchitis, and sore throats not caused by strep or runny noses.
-We test and culture for strep throat if warranted and treat if positive.
+This can be accomplished by following the CDC's advice, protecting our health in the long run by not prescribing antibiotics for colds, flu, runny noses, most coughs, bronchitis, and sore throats not caused by strep.
+We test and culture for strep throat, if warranted, and treat if positive.
 For more information please go to www.cdc.gov/getsmart.